The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Limitations and caveats

 \subsection{Radiation feedback}

 An isothermal equation of state is used in our simulations, therefore, the internal energy remains constant throughout the simulations.
 This equation of state is satisfactory for our simulations because with our resolution we do not enter the regime where adiabatic heating of protostellar cores occurs ($\sim$3.8$\times$10$^{-13}\,\mathrm{g}\,\mathrm{cm}^{-3}$; \citet{masunaga_radiation_2000}).
-This is because the density threshold for sink particle formation does not exceed $1.3\times10^{-14}\,\mathrm{g}\,\mathrm{cm}^{-3}$.
+This is because the density threshold for sink particle formation does not exceed $1.3\times 10^{-14}\,\mathrm{g}\,\mathrm{cm}^{-3}$.

-While an isothermal equation of state is justified in this work for the resolution at which we simulation hydrodynamics, the sink particles are used as proxies for stars, which would be able to produce radiation feedback.
-Radiation pressure from star formation can inject energy back into the star forming environment, however, radiative MHD simulations carried out by \citet{rosen_role_2020} find that magnetic fields are dominant over radiation pressure feedback, even in massive stars.
-Observations also suggest that gas temperature may not have a strong impart on fragmentation and rather, mass and density are key factors in fragmentation \citet{murillo_role_2018}.
+While an isothermal equation of state is justified in this work for the resolution at which we simulate hydrodynamics, the sink particles are used as proxies for stars, which would be able to produce radiation feedback.
+Radiation pressure from star formation can inject energy back into the star-forming environment, however, radiative MHD simulations carried out by \citet{rosen_role_2020} find that magnetic fields are dominant over radiation pressure feedback, even in massive stars.
+Observations also suggest that gas temperature may not have a strong impact on fragmentation and rather, mass and density are key factors in fragmentation \citet{murillo_role_2018}.

-Radiation feedback from the protostars is also found to suppress disc-fragmentation \citep{offner_effects_2011}.
-However, in this work we are only concerned with multiple star formation on core-fragmentation scales.
+Radiation feedback from the protostars is also found to suppress disc fragmentation \citep{offner_effects_2011}.
+However, in this work, we are only concerned with multiple star formation on core fragmentation scales.